Hello, I'm Dolly: Content

 Three of the album's 12 tracks are solo Parton compositions and seven of them were co-written with her uncle, Bill Owens.
 The two remaining tracks, "Dumb Blonde" and "I've Lived My Life", were written by Curly Putman and Lola Jean Dillon, respectively.

 The album contains Parton's version of three songs she had written that had already been hits for other artists.
 "Put It Off Until Tomorrow" had been recorded by Bill Phillips (with uncredited harmony vocals by Parton) and released as a single in January 1966.
 It peaked at number six on the Billboard Hot Country Songs chart.
-Skeeter Davis had recorded "Fuel to the Flame" and released it as a single in January 1967 and it peaked at number 11 on the Billboard Hot Country Songs chart.
-Hank Williams Jr. recorded "I'm in No Condition" and released it as a single in April 1967.
-It was the least successful of these three songs, peaking at number 60 on the Billboard Hot Country Songs chart.
+Skeeter Davis recorded "Fuel to the Flame"; released as a single in January 1967, it peaked at number 11 on the Billboard Hot Country Songs chart.
+Hank Williams Jr. recorded "I'm in No Condition"; released it as a single in April 1967.
+It peaked at number 60 on the Billboard Hot Country Songs chart.

 Critical reception

 Billboard published a review of the album in the issue dated October 28, 1967, saying, "Dolly Parton has a little girl voice but it's Lolita in style on the honky-tonking, carousing "Dumb Blonde".
-She also does extremely well on "I Wasted My Tears", "I Don't Want to Throw Rice", Something Fishy" and "Fuel to the Flame"."
+She also does extremely well on "I Wasted My Tears", "I Don't Want to Throw Rice", "Something Fishy" and "Fuel to the Flame"."

 Cashbox published a review which said, "Dolly Parton could have a big winner in her possession with this striking album.
 Singing at the top of her form throughout the entire set, the lark offers "Dumb Blonde", "Put It Off Until Tomorrow", "Fuel to the Flame", "The Giving and the Taking", and eight others.
 Give this one a careful listen.
 It should pull in a healthy amount of chart action."

 Eugene Chadbourne of AllMusic gave the album 4.5 out of 5 stars, saying that "at least half the songs are among her classics, while the rest of the material is hardly weak."
-He said that Parton's personality is in "full force" on the album.
+He said that Parton's personality was in "full force" on the album.
 He described "Dumb Blonde" and "Something Fishy" as showing the "wisecracking, smart-cookie side of Parton" and "The Company You Keep" and "I've Lived My Life" as "moralizing while providing the listener with plenty of enjoyment."